 1. Generator-Function: this one is more like the normal function except that it needs to generate a value which it does so using the yield keyword.
 The normal function generates a value but uses a return keyword.
 Everything between a generator function is the same including the def. keyword for creating a function.
 The only difference is the yield keyword.

-2. Generator -Object: this is a function that returns an object or simply an iterator which we can iterate over.
+2. Generator -Object: this is a function that returns an object or simply an iterator that we can iterate over.
 They are used either by calling the next method on the generator object or using the generator object in a “for in” loop

 How to create a generator in Python?

 If you have some basic understanding of python especially in creating functions then, it’s fairly easy to create a generator in python.
 We can build from that and help you create generators.

 In the previous section, we have noted that the difference between a normal function and a generator is the fact that the generator function uses the yield keyword.
 Therefore, if you create a function and have the yield keyword that is a generator function.

 The two keywords always return a value when applied.
 But what is the difference?
 When a return keyword is used it terminates the function completely whereas the yield keyword pauses the function and saves what it has done which means that later it is able to continue from where it paused on successive calls.